VANDERBILT UNIVERSITY HUMAN RESOURCES POLICIES AND PROCEDURES

 - The effective start date of a layoff leave is the first missed workday.

 - For a temporary layoff, employees may use PTO before the layoff moves into the unpaid status.
-Use of "grandfathered" sick time is not an option.
+Use of "legacy" sick time is not an option.

 - For full-time employees that receive health care benefits, as long as PTO is available, benefits will continue.
 When paid time ends, the employee has the option to continue coverage at his/her own expense.
 The employee should be advised to contact the Benefits Office before the leave goes into unpaid status.